mjhea0/django-interactive-charts-post/README.md

 Our app is going to have the following endpoints:

-1. `statistics/` is going to display the charts
 1. `chart/filter-options/` lists all the years we have the records for
 1. `chart/sales/<YEAR>/` fetches monthly gross volume data
 1. `chart/spend-per-customer/<YEAR>/` fetches monthly spend per customer data
-1. `chart/payment-success/YEAR/` fetches yearly success data
+1. `chart/payment-success/YEAR/` fetches yearly payment success data
 1. `chart/payment-method/YEAR/` fetches yearly payment method data

-Before writing our *shop*'s' views let's create an util class which will come in handy when creating charts.
+Before writing our *shop* views let's create an util class which will come in handy when creating charts.
 Move to our project root and create a new directory called *util* and inside of this directory create a file called *charts.py*:

 ```python
 # util/charts.py